 Revenue under contracts for services other than those with the U.S. government and those associated with design, development, or production activities is recognized either as services are performed or when a contractually required event has occurred, depending on the contract.
-For such contracts that contain measurable units of work performed we recognize sales when the units of work are completed.
+For non-U.S. government service contracts that contain measurable units of work performed we recognize sales when the units of work are completed.
 Certain of our transportation systems service contracts contain service level or system usage incentives, for which we recognize revenues when the incentive award is fixed or determinable.
 These contract incentives are generally based upon monthly service levels or monthly performance and become fixed or determinable on a monthly basis.
-However, one of our transportation systems service contracts contains annual system usage incentives which are based upon system usage compared to annual baseline amounts.
-For this contract the annual system usage incentives are not considered fixed or determinable until the end of the contract year for which the incentives are measured, which falls within the second quarter of our fiscal year.
-Revenue under such contracts that do not contain measurable units of work performed, which is generally the case for our service contracts, is recognized on a straight-line basis over the contractual service period, unless evidence suggests that the revenue is earned, or obligations fulfilled, in a different manner.
+However, one of our legacy transportation systems service contracts that terminated in late fiscal 2015 contained annual system usage incentive which were based upon system usage compared to annual baseline amounts.
+For this contract the annual system usage incentives were not considered fixed or determinable until the end of the contract year for which the incentives are measured, which fell within the second quarter of our fiscal year.
+The follow-on contract to this transportation systems service contract did not include an annual system usage incentive.
+Revenue under non-U.S. government service contracts that do not contain measurable units of work performed, which is generally the case for our service contracts, is recognized on a straight-line basis over the contractual service period, unless evidence suggests that the revenue is earned, or obligations fulfilled, in a different manner.
 Costs incurred under these services contracts are expensed as incurred.

-We make provisions in the current period to fully recognize any anticipated losses on contracts.
-If we receive cash on a contract prior to revenue recognition or in excess of inventoried costs, we classify it as a customer advance on the balance sheet.
+We make provisions in the current period to fully recognize any anticipated losses on contracts, other than service contracts.
+If we receive cash on a contract prior to revenue recognition, and for contracts that are accounted for on a units-of-delivery method, that is in excess of inventoried costs, we classify it as a customer advance on the balance sheet.